-Alongside our data investigations and new commitments, we recently engaged with our community to build knowledge and gather insights to better understand the factors that influence the inclusion of Black, Asian and ethnic minority researchers and doctoral students in our portfolio, as well as the challenges colleagues from ethnic minority backgrounds encounter as they progress their research careers.
+Alongside our data investigations and new commitments, we recently engaged with our community to gather insights and perspectives to better understand the factors that influence the inclusion of Black, Asian and ethnic minority researchers and doctoral students in our portfolio as well as the challenges colleagues encountered as they enter into and progress their research careers.

 Our community engagement explored: